 Having erectile dysfunction or ED, can significantly impact your quality of life and relationships.
-Thankfully, fellowship-trained urologist Will Kirby, MD offers the most comprehensive treatment options in the Wilmington area that will help men put an end to their bouth with ED.
-Being highly trained and experienced in men's sexual health, Dr. Kirby is able to provide a the full spectrum of options to treat urinary and reproductive system problems, including erectile dysfunction.
+Thankfully, fellowship-trained urologist Will Kirby, MD offers the most comprehensive treatment options in the Wilmington area that will help men put an end to their bout with ED.
+Being highly trained and experienced in men's sexual health, Dr. Kirby is able to provide a full spectrum of options to treat urinary and reproductive system problems, including erectile dysfunction.

 If you’re struggling with erectile dysfunction and live near the Wilmington area, call our office or request an appointment online today.

 If you are dealing with erectile dysfunction (ED), you are not alone: nearly one in every four men over sixty-five will experience some degree of erectile dysfunction.1 Younger men often struggle with ED as well.
 By taking the time to educate yourself about ED, you’ve made an important first step in finding a solution to erectile dysfunction (impotence).

 Erectile Dysfunction is the consistent inability to sustain an erection sufficient for sexual intercourse.

 - A total inability to achieve an erection – You can never get an erection.